nduhteddy/Test-Solution-for-Ndumiso-Mntambo/README.md

 ## Overview
-This repository contains a collection of C# programs developed as a test solution for Ndumiso Mntambo.
+This repository contains a collection of C# programs developed as a test solution.
 Each program serves a specific purpose.

 ## Programs